RSAHETIYA/Interactive-Devices-Final-Project/README.md

 6. Reflections on process (What have you learned or wish you knew at the start?)
+ We wish we had known that the multiplexor implementation would prove to be so difficult to get working correctly.
+If we had known this we would have spent that time improving the keys and making them 3D rather than 2D.
+While the 2D implementation works the same way in terms of functionality, we believe 3D keys would be more fun for our users.

+ We learned that sometimes people get excited about unintended outcomes of a project.
+Because the musical library we used to form the synth sounds did not play multiple notes at once, we used a while loop to loop through sounds when a user plays a chord.
+This made an arpeggiated chord instead of a continuous one.
+This was a workaround for us to be able to play all the notes someone presses as long as they hold the chord out long enough for the code to loop through each held note.
+However, we learned when user testing that this was often a favorite feature of our users.
+It made them feel more talented at piano because of how fast the notes were playing.
+One lesson learned here is how important user testing is; what was a side feature to us the designers was a showcase feature to the users themselves.

 7. Group work distribution questionnaire
+ Both of us, Sam and Rahul, shared the work fairly well on all aspects of the project.
+We both talked about the idea behind the product, we both talked about what parts to order, we both worked on the code, we both worked on the housing, we both worked on the soldering, we both worked on the spacing of the LEDs, we both worked on the actual taping of the copper tape to the piano keys, and we both tested with users seperately.
+We communicated early and often and overall the team was a success.